walterrowe/magick-frames/README.md

 droplets --> frameit --> output
 ```

 The style droplets only runs on macOS.
-The ImageMagick tools and “frame\_it” shell script run on macOS and Linux.
+The ImageMagick tools and “frame\_it" shell script run on macOS and Linux.

-By default the “frame\_it” shell script preserves your input file by saving the decorated image to a new output file with “-framed” inserted  before the extension in the output filename.
-An input file named `my-image.jpg` will have an output a file named `my-image-framed.jpg`.
+By default the “frame\_it" shell script preserves your input file by saving the decorated image to a new output file with “-framed" inserted  before the extension in the output filename.
+An input file named ` my-image.jpg ` will have an output a file named ` my-image-framed.jpg `.
 The droplets use their style name in place of "framed" for the output file name.
 The output file is always placed in the same folder as the input file.
-You can tell the shell script to overwrite your input file by adding the `-o` or `--overwrite` option.
+You can tell the shell script to overwrite your input file by adding the ` -o ` or ` --overwrite ` option.

-The “frame\_it” shell script offers numerous options to tailor the style of decoration around your images.
+The “frame\_it" shell script offers numerous options to tailor the style of decoration around your images.
 The CreateStyleDroplets AppleScript includes a list of predefined styles and associated options (also documented below).
 See the command line options section at the end for a detailed description of these options.